Share Summer Meals Program

 The goal of the program is to give all children 18 and under access to nutritious meals in low-income areas while they do not have access to free/reduced school meals.

 All site locations, addresses, dates and times will be listed here.
-To find the site closest to you, you can also text FOOD or COMIDA to 304-304.

 Questions?